Sustainable (Green) Building

 Building and construction activities worldwide consume 3 billion tons of raw materials each year or 40 percent of total global use (Roodman and Lenssen, 1995).
 Using green building materials and products promotes conservation of dwindling nonrenewable resources internationally.
 In addition, integrating green building materials into building projects can help reduce the environmental impacts associated with the extraction, transport, processing, fabrication, installation, reuse, recycling, and disposal of these building industry source materials.

 What is a green building product or material?

 Green building materials are composed of renewable, rather than nonrenewable resources.
 Green materials are environmentally responsible because impacts are considered over the life of the product (Spiegel and Meadows, 1999).
 Depending upon project-specific goals, an assessment of green materials may involve an evaluation of one or more of the criteria listed below.

 Green building material/product selection criteria

-This information was based on Lynn Froeschle's article, "Environmental Assessment and Specification of Green Building Materials" (Adobe PDF, 1.4 MB), in the October 1999 issue of The Construction Specifier, a publication for members of the Construction Specifications Institute (CSI).
+This information was based on Lynn Froeschle's article, "Environmental Assessment and Specification of Green Building Materials" (PDF, 1.4 MB), in the October 1999 issue of The Construction Specifier, a publication for members of the Construction Specifications Institute (CSI).
 Selection criteria similar to what is presented below was also used for the East End Project as identified in the Review of Construction Projects Using Sustainable Materials.

 Overall material/product selection criteria: